MrAFirm/Lexi_Quest/README.md

 # Lexi_Quest
 My effort on a recreation of Wordle using CPP.
+Called "Lexi Quest".
 It's extremely complicated that even i don't understand certain things I wrote, I will however learn all of it one step at a time.
 This game works, but it doesn't tell you if the characters in your guesses are correct or wrong.
 Will update in the future.
 5-letter words only.

 # How to run the game?
 Use the Makefile, and type in your terminal "make", then type ./exe to run the program.
 (Be sure that the Directory names are correct! ["Gameplay" & "Header"])